Azure/azure-powershell/src/ResourceManager/Reservations/Commands.Reservations/help/Get-AzureRmReservationCatalog.md

 # Get-AzureRmReservationCatalog

 ## SYNOPSIS
-Get the catalog of available reservation
+Get the catalog of available reservations

 ## SYNTAX

 ```
-Get-AzureRmReservationCatalog [-SubscriptionId <String>] [-ReservedResourceType <String>] [-Location <String>][<CommonParameters>]
+Get-AzureRmReservationCatalog [-SubscriptionId <String>] [-ReservedResourceType <String>] [-Location <String>] [<CommonParameters>]
 ```

 ## DESCRIPTION
-Get the regions and skus that are available for RI purchase for the specified Azure subscription.
+Get the regions and skus that are available for Reserved Instance purchase for the specified Azure subscription.

 ## EXAMPLES